 Thank you for your interest in the Advantage Iowa scholars award, which is a merit-based scholarship for students from diverse backgrounds.
-To complete the application, please apply for the Advantage Iowa award via your Admissions Profile in MyUI.
+To complete the application, please apply for the Advantage Iowa award via your Admissions Profile in MyUI (only incoming first-year students may apply, and transfer students are not eligible).
 The Office of Admissions, in conjunction with the Center for Diversity and Enrichment, will review your award application.
 If awarded, you will be eligible for the AI Award for four years or until you receive your bachelor’s degree (whichever comes first), as long as you meet the renewal criteria specified below.
 The Advantage Iowa Award is granted independently of other academic awards and may be added to other awards you receive.

 Advantage Iowa Awards may increase if your Free Application for Federal Student Aid (FAFSA) is filed by December 1.
 You must demonstrate financial need to be considered for the increase.
 Funds are limited, and you are encouraged to apply as soon as possible starting October 1.
 You must file your FAFSA each year by the December 1 priority filing deadline to be considered for this additional need-based aid.
 Need-based awards can vary each year if your family’s financial situation changes.

 To be considered for the award, apply using the link in your Admissions Profile in MyUI.
 The application will need to be completed in one sitting since you will be unable to save and return to it later.
 Once your application is submitted, the Office of Admissions and the Center for Diversity and Enrichment will review your submission materials and determine your award eligibility, if any.